-The Child Care and Preschool Center at Middlesex provides a safe, loving, nurturing environment for children ages 3 years to 6 years old.
+The Child Care and Preschool Center at MxCC provides a safe, loving, nurturing environment for children ages 3 to 6 years old.
 The Child Care Center is open to students, faculty, staff and the general public.
 Children's physical, social, emotional and cognitive growth is fostered through the use of developmentally and individually appropriate programming including:

 - A play-oriented approach to learning;

 - A balance between organized group and individual activities;

 - An opportunity for self-directed play;

 - Periods of quiet play;

-- Computer learning.
+- · Computer learning.

-The Center's professional staff hold undergraduate and graduate degrees in Early Childhood Education and have extensive experience in the education field.
-Licensed by the State of Connecticut and accredited by the National Association for the Education of young Children, the Center offers full-time and part-time childcare, morning preschool/pre-K sessions, flexible scheduling, and affordable rates.
+The center's professional staff hold undergraduate and graduate degrees in Early Childhood Education and have extensive experience in the education field.
+Licensed by the State of Connecticut and accredited by the National Association for the Education of young Children, the center offers full-time and part-time childcare, morning preschool/pre-K sessions, flexible scheduling, and affordable rates.
 Financial assistance is also available for qualified parents.

-Rates: Session Rates (AM, PM session) Middlesex Students: \$10 per session Others: \$15 per session
+Rates: Session Rates (AM, PM session) MxCC Students: \$10 per session

+Others: \$15 per session

+Full Day

-Full Day Middlesex Students: \$20 per day Others: \$30 per day.
+MxCC Students: \$20 per day

+Others: \$30 per day.

-For further information, contact the Child Care & Preschool Center at $860\matharrow343\matharrow5856.$
+For further information, contact the Child Care and Preschool Center at 860-343-5856.

-Continuing Education & Community Services
+Workforce Development, Continuing Education and Community Services